 - Losing My Virginity by Richard Branson

-The difference between a memoir and autobiography is that a memoir focuses on reflection and establishing an emotional connection, rather than simply presenting the facts around their life.
+The difference between a memoir vs. an autobiography is that a memoir focuses on reflection and establishing an emotional connection, rather than simply presenting the facts about their life.
 The author uses their personal knowledge to tell an intimate and emotional story about the private or public happenings in their life.
+The author could be the person in the story, or it can be written by a close family member or friend who knew the subject person intimately.
 The topic is intentionally focused and does not include biographical or chronological aspects of the author’s life unless they are meaningful and relevant to the story.

 Examples of famous memoirs include: